 Although stiff diving fins will push you further per kick cycle using a flutter-style kick, flutter kicking using stiff fins for the entirety of your dive would be incredibly tiring.

 One feature you need to consider when looking at open heel designs is the strap type.
 The standard strap you find on this kind is one made from a flexible rubber that can be loosened and tightened.
 Some brands have designed and manufactured straps that can be clipped and unclipped, making them much easier to attach and unattached.

 A spring strap is one that is a durable, metal spring that is tightly coiled and stretches over your heel.
 Not only can they be bought for the majority of fin styles, but they are easy to attach and take off and very comfortable to wear.

-Colorful fins are more than just pretty.
+Colorful designs are more than just pretty.
 Their bright colors make it easier to see and identify individuals.
-When diving in areas where there’s low visibility, it can be beneficial to dive wearing fins with vibrant colors, like neon yellows or even oranges.
+When diving in areas where there’s low visibility, therefore, it can be beneficial to dive wearing designs with vibrant colors, like neon yellows or even oranges.

 If you really want to stand out, why not customize your fins by decorating them!

 So whether you call them flippers as probably the less experienced may do or fins we hope that this guide to the different types of scuba fins has been of help to you.